 The nominated AASN provider will also be notified of the transfer so they can conduct an induction with the new employer and apprentice or trainee, ensuring the new employer is aware of the responsibilities of all the stakeholders in the apprenticeship or traineeship.
 The training organisation will also be notified.

 The new employer has the option of changing training organisations if they wish to do so.
 The ATF-010 Change of supervising registered training organisation form is available for this purpose.

 If the training organisation is no longer able to supervise the apprenticeship or traineeship due to a significant change in the apprentice or trainee's workplace location, it may be necessary for the parties to choose another training organisation to supervise the training.

 The training organisation (whether the same or a new organisation) must ensure that a new training plan is negotiated and signed by the new employer and apprentice or trainee within 28 days after the effective date of transfer.
 They will also determine the employer's ability to provide adequate training arrangements in the workplace.

 Transferred school-based apprentices and trainees and their new employer, parent or guardian (if appropriate), school and training organisation must negotiate a schedule of education, training and employment to ensure the school-based apprenticeship or traineeship arrangements with the new employer continue to impact on the school timetable.
 Refer to the ATIS-026 School-based apprenticeships and traineeships information sheet.

 It is important to note that, if there is a break in the apprentice or trainee's continuity of employment between the old employer and the new, it may require the training contract to be cancelled and a new training contract established with the new employer - recommencement in the same apprenticeship or traineeship would be with credit for time already served.

 For further information

-- Fair Work Ombudsman on 13 13 94, to discuss wages and entitlements.
+- Fair Work Ombudsman on 13 13 94, regarding the employment probationary period, wages and other employment entitlements.